 Ensuring the integrity of the academic record and intellectual property

 The editor has to promptly make a correction to errors and inaccurate or misleading statements.

-Editors should be alert to intellectual property issues and work with the Aqidah and Islamic Philosophy Study Program, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, as the publisher of Teosofi: Jurnal Tasawuf dan Pemikiran Islam, to handle potential breaches of intellectual property laws and conventions.
+Editors should be alert to intellectual property issues and work with Department of Aqidah and Islamic Philosophy, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya Indonesia, as the publisher of Teosofi: Jurnal Tasawuf dan Pemikiran Islam, to handle potential breaches of intellectual property laws and conventions.

 Duties of Reviewers